iamtushaar/CAR_SALES_ADE_Project/README.md

 To enhance the efficiency of data transformation, a Databricks notebook has been integrated with the existing Azure Data Factory (ADF) pipeline.
 This integration allows ADF to orchestrate the entire data processing workflow seamlessly.

 - The Databricks notebook is triggered at the end of the incremental loading process in ADF.
-- Once the data is ingested into the Bronze layer of Azure Data Lake Gen 2, the Databricks notebook processes and moves it to the Silver and Gold layers.
+- Once the data is ingested into the Raw layer of Azure Data Lake Gen 2, the Databricks notebook processes and moves it to the Curated and Refined layers.
 - This approach ensures that both ADF and Databricks function as a single end-to-end pipeline, automating the entire data ingestion and transformation flow.
 - The notebook handles data cleansing, transformation, and structuring, making the final dataset ready for analytical use